kurtgamer01/ai-prompt-extractor/README.md

 gpt-5-mini, zimage, sentence chucks

-'A thick Chicago-style deep-dish pizza sits at the center of the image, roughly whole with one slice slightly separated, topped with chunky tomato sauce, melted cheese, and crumbled sausage; the crust is high and golden-brown with visible crumb texture.
+`A thick Chicago-style deep-dish pizza sits at the center of the image, roughly whole with one slice slightly separated, topped with chunky tomato sauce, melted cheese, and crumbled sausage; the crust is high and golden-brown with visible crumb texture.
 A classic diner interior with checkered red-and-white tablecloths, red vinyl booths and warm hanging lamps; other diners are visible in soft focus in the background and a glass of cola and seasoning shakers sit near the pizza.
 A metal pizza tray and a black-handled serving spatula rest beneath the pizza, and the table is covered in a cotton red-and-white gingham tablecloth.
 The pizza is centered on the table with one slice partially removed and the cut revealing layers of cheese and sauce; the pie sits level on its tray with the spatula angled outward.
 No visible facial expressions or gaze are present in the image.
 Warm, diffuse overhead lighting from pendant lamps creates soft highlights on the cheese and a gentle falloff into the background, producing a cozy, inviting ambiance.
 Tight medium framing focused on the pizza in the foreground with a shallow depth of field that blurs the diner interior behind it; eye-level angle slightly above the table.
-Warm, cinematic food photography with an intimate, editorial feel emphasizing texture and atmosphere.'
+Warm, cinematic food photography with an intimate, editorial feel emphasizing texture and atmosphere.`

 gpt-5-mini, sdxl_prompt_instructions, simplified_juggernaut

-'deep dish pizza, single slice removed, metal tray, glass of cola, cozy busy diner, red checkered tablecloths, booths, blurred patrons in background, hanging lamps, warm ambient pendant lighting, soft highlights, cozy mood, close-up, low angle, tabletop view, shallow focus, bokeh, realistic food photography, warm tones, appetizing, shallow depth of field'
+`deep dish pizza, single slice removed, metal tray, glass of cola, cozy busy diner, red checkered tablecloths, booths, blurred patrons in background, hanging lamps, warm ambient pendant lighting, soft highlights, cozy mood, close-up, low angle, tabletop view, shallow focus, bokeh, realistic food photography, warm tones, appetizing, shallow depth of field`

 ---